 Are you longing for a cold beer or a good coffee after your walk through the park?
 There are several bars in the Turia Park.
 Every evening the open-air bar next to the science museum opens.
 Having drinks with a great view over the Ciudad de Las Artes y las Ciencias.
 One of our favourites!
 Having drinks in the Cabecera park?
 Go to Deleita Cafetaria and enjoy your beer or café con leche while watching the pedal boats on the lake.

 The hidden café Jardines del Palau is, obviously, located next to the Palau de la Música.
 Enjoy your drink while siting in this beautiful garden.
 Also a good spot if you are looking for some shadow on the hot summer days.
 Outside the Turia Park you can find Convent Carmen: an old monastery with a big garden, food trucks and several small bars.
 A cool hipster vibe in an ancient building!

 Turia may be the biggest and most impressive city park of Valencia; it’s definitely not the only one.
+There are a lot of parks and gardens.
 If you are a nature lover and you are looking for more quietness in this vivid city, go to Jardines de Viveros and Jardin de Monforte.
 These parks are smaller, and definitely worth a visit.
 Don’t be surprised if you see a lot of students walking around: both parks are close to the university area.
 On regular basis events, like food festivals and concerts, take place in Jardines de Viveros.
 Check our calendar to see if there are some nice events when you are in Valencia!